Samoyedic peoples

 The Samoyedic peoples (sometimes Samodeic peoples) (Note: Some ethnologists use the term 'Samodeic peoples' instead of 'Samoyedic', see Balzer, Marjorie (1999).
 "The Tenacity of Ethnicity") are a group of closely related peoples who speak Samoyedic languages, which are part of the Uralic family.
 They are a linguistic, ethnic, and cultural grouping.
-The name derives from the obsolete term Samoyed used in Russian Empire for some of the indigenous peoples of Siberia, see Samoyedic languages#Etymology for comments of the etymology.
+The name derives from the obsolete term Samoyed used in the Russian Empire for some of the indigenous peoples of Siberia.